Make a Difference for Peace in Palestine and Israel

 - Live in the West Bank for a three month term

-- Work as an international team to provide protective presence to vulnerable communities
+- Coordinate as an international team to provide protective presence to vulnerable communities

 - Monitor and report human rights abuses and support Palestinians and Israelis working together for a just peace